mui/material-ui/docs/pages/blog/2023-phuket-retreat.md

 ## Outcomes

-In experience surveys, all respondents rated this Together Week 5* out of 5.
+In experience surveys, all respondents rated this Together Week five stars out of five.
 (What a win!)

-To highlight some of the glowing feedback received and illustrate why we invest in these types of gatherings:
+It's worth highlighting some of the glowing feedback received, to illustrate why we invest in these types of gatherings:

 "I want to share how impactful the retreat was for my sense of belonging.
 This marks a before and after in my time at MUI.
 I really appreciate everyone who worked on making it possible, so thank you so much."